jasonbayton/11ty/_src/projects/managed-settings/support/supported-configurations.md

 | Show BAYTON settings branding | Removal of managed settings text advertising bayton.org and the discord available action; a BAYTON logo will still sit in the footer of the app, below available actions. | Boolean | CUSTOM_REMOVE_BRAND | True |

 </div>

+**Note: All colour customisations require an app re-launch to apply**.